PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ### 2:15 pm - 3:00 pm From Being Inspired to Inspiring Others

-TBD

-  -- By Maggie Bao, rising frosh at MIT
+  -- By Maggie Bao, graduated from Sunset High School, rising frosh at MIT

-TBD

-  -- By Jenny Duan, rising frosh at Stanford University
+  -- By Jenny Duan, graduated from Jesuit HighSchool, rising frosh at Stanford University

 ### 3:00 pm Closing Remark